 The exhibition presents aspects and possibilities in the connection between people and places.
 Within this broad theme, issues of race, colonialism, migration and modernism are examined through a series of otherworldly installations.
 Structures is curated in three interconnected sections: situatedness, infrastructures and typologies.

 One of the key features is the immersive South African Pavilion from the 2024 Venice Biennale (originally commissioned by the Department of Sport, Arts and Culture).
 The interactive work tells the story of a city made of couscous by a women-led architectural collective.
-On show are displays of delicate photographs that capture light in Tunisia, and reconstruct a Brazilian installation from the 1970s that visitors can walk on, over and through.
+On display are delicate photographs that capture light in Tunisia, and a reconstructed Brazilian installation from the 1970s that visitors can walk on, over, and through.

-The first section, situatedness, presents the relationship between space and subjectivities through translation, memory, heritage and migration.
+The first section, situatedness, explores the relationship between space and subjectivities through the lens of translation, memory, heritage, and migration.
 Here, artworks by Kamyar Bineshtarigh, Hajra Waheed, Jellel Gasteli and Kader Attia are in dialogue.

 The second section, infrastructures, considers how architecture relates to power and ideology.
 It references both formal architecture and informal dwellings, highlighting the contrast between ideology and iconography.
 This section includes works by David Goldblatt, Kiluanji Kia Henda, Matri-Archi(tecture) and Hélio Oiticica.